Skip to main content

 Kaiser Permanente Georgia

-Actions: More awareness to member abrasions through reading comments at meetings, by regional leaders, as well as department and MOB leaders, to review month-over-month complaint performance quarterly.
+Actions: More awareness of member frustrations through Regional Leaders sharing member comments at huddles and team meetings.
+Attend operational meetings with MOB Leaders to review quarterly month-over-month complaint performance.
 By sharing actionable data insights, increasing awareness of key drivers, and fostering cross-functional collaboration with departments, leaders are equipped to identify targeted improvement opportunities.

 Service Area